 As a consequence of a much more dynamic and asymetrically changing world in the millennium, these three mental obstacles are being tested severely, and young professionals are pressured to make the right decisions fast.

-In a way, I empathise with their dilemma because in my generation and my parents' generation, we had a more stable, more favourable economic and social environment for patient learning and gradual forming of a world perspective/value system from which we can work out our vocation in life.
+To some extent, I empathise with them because in my generation and my parents' generation, we had a more stable, conducive economic- social environment for young minds to learn and gradually form their own world perspective/value systems from which they can work out their calling in life.

 As for the intellectually inquisitive, the answers to modern history's most tragic events (WW2, the Holocaust, Hiroshima, genocide, wars, corruption, evil) are clinically diluted into superficial terms (eg concepts packaged into ism and popular sound bites) that divert young minds from exploring further the truth of the matter.

-Powerful governments, agencies and media have prioritised issues such as climate change, gender multi-diversity and ESG as if moral and spiritual solutions are not the ways to resolve society's root problems.
-The solution is always man-centred as if human individuals through social engineering and a new doctrine of a future lifestyle can determine whether we succeed or fail as a society.
+Powerful governments, agencies and media have prioritised issues such as climate change, gender multi-diversity and ESG as if moral and spiritual solutions are peripheral in resolving society's root problems.
+The solution is always man-centred as if human individuals can determine their success or failure as a society through just enlightened policies, social engineering or new ecosystems.

-With the advent of AI throughout all aspects of society, we are heading into a world that does not seem dystopian intellectually but actually feels very much so after the initial enthusiasm has worn off.
-It is a strange mix of George Orwell's 1984, Aldous Huxley's A Brave New World and Stanley Kubrick's Dr Strangelove.
+With the advent of AI throughout all aspects of society, we are heading into a world where perspectives depend more on what we wish the world to look like rather than what it actually is.
+It is a strange mix of the t.v. series Black Mirror, George Orwell's 1984 and Aldous Huxley's A Brave New World.

 The New Myth of Sisyphus